Get Relief from Pain After Back Surgery

 “A patient could feel numbness in their legs, tingling sensations and also muscle atrophy,” Dr. Leal said.
 “If the nerves have been damaged, there could be a loss of reflexes, depending on the degree of residual damage.”

-Florida Pain Relief offers patients pain relief without surgery.
+Physician Partners of America offers patients pain relief without surgery.

 The prognosis for someone with Failed Back Syndrome varies widely based on the kind of surgery that was performed and where the pain is coming from.
-Sometimes pain will subside with treatment, but it is not a guarantee.
+Sometimes the pain will subside with treatment, but it is not a guarantee.

 “What we can do is, through various diagnostic nerve blocks, we can identify the pain generator,” said Dr. Leal.
 “From there we can concentrate on it and determine the best course of treatment for such a pain generator.”